How to scrape Google Search with Python (Step-by-step guide)

 print(response.json())

-Handling pagination
+Handling Pagination

 https://scraping.soax.com/v2/serp/google?q=money&start=10

-Google SERPs have different sections, like ads, snippets, organic listings, People Also Ask, and related searches.
-To extract data from a specific section, inspect the HTML and find the element that contains that section.
+Google SERPs contain multiple sections, such as ads, snippets, organic listings, "People Also Ask," and related searches.
+To extract data from a specific section, inspect the HTML to identify the relevant elements.

-For example, in the People Also Ask section, each question is contained in a div with the class yEVEwb.
-(This is within the main div element with class LQCGqc)
+For example, in the "People Also Ask" section, each question is contained in a div with the class yEVEwb.
+This is inside a larger div with the class LQCGqc.

-google search scraping 10
+Google search scraping example

-The scrapers you’ve developed so far are single-threaded.
-For large-scale scraping, use multithreading or multiprocessing to scrape multiple pages simultaneously.
-This way, instead of scraping one result page one after the other, you can scrape many pages at once.
 Python provides an excellent method to handle this type of work.
 This includes multithreading (threading) and multiprocessing.
-The threading method is great for I/O bound tasks while multiprocessing is good for CPU-bound tasks.
+The threading method is great for I/O-bound tasks, while multiprocessing is good for CPU-bound tasks.

 Exporting scraped data

 Both the DIY scraper and the SERP Scraper API printed the results to the console.
-However, in most real-world web scraping cases, you’ll need to store the data either in a file or database.
+However, in most real-world web scraping cases, you’ll need to store the data either in a file or a database.
 Instead of just printing the data to the console, you can store it in a CSV file.
 Here's how to modify the google_search_scraper.py script to save the data:

 # Create a CSV file and write the header row